LonesG/camperhacks/README.md

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   On some devices

 ## Deployment

 ### GitHub Pages

-The project was deployed to GitHub Pages using the following steps...
+The project was deployed to GitHub Pages using the following steps:

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
 2. At the top of the Repository, locate the "Settings" Button on the menu.